 If you have secondary hyperhidrosis, then your excessive sweating is caused by something else, such as having side effects from a medication.

-The good news is the best solution for managing both forms of hyperhidrosis is the same — use a specially-made topical antiperspirant that can seep into your pores and effectively plug your sweat ducts.
+Here's the good news — the best solution for managing both forms of hyperhidrosis is the same.
+A topical antiperspirant that is specifically formulated to treat hyperhidrosis and can seep into your pores to effectively plug your sweat ducts.

 Below, we cover other potential reasons why you’re excessively sweating, but if you’re ready for a solution to your problem, click here.

-Hypoglycemia means you have low blood sugar.
-It’s a common issue with diabetics, but it can affect non-diabetics as well.
+Hypoglycemia, also called low blood sugar, occurs when the level of glucose in your blood drops below what is healthy for you.
+This is a common issue with diabetics, but it can affect non-diabetics as well.
 So how can hypoglycemia cause you to sweat?

 Your body tries to fix your low blood sugar as quickly as possible.
-This means your body produces adrenaline that will then help get any stored glucose into your bloodstream.
+And when it does, your body produces adrenaline that will then help get any stored glucose into your bloodstream.

 It’s this adrenaline that can lead to sudden heavy sweating.
-If this is the culprit behind your sweating problem, the solution is to monitor your blood sugar and see a medical professional for more advice.
+If this is the culprit behind your sweating problem, the solution is to monitor your blood sugar and seek a medical professional for advice.
 But once you solve the blood sugar issue, the sweating should go away.

-But that doesn’t necessarily mean that you can stop your excessive sweating by treating your anxiety.
-Often, anxiety serves to exacerbate an existing excessive sweating condition.
+But that doesn’t necessarily mean that you can stop excessive stress and sweating by treating your anxiety alone.
+Oftentimes, anxiety serves to exacerbate an existing excessive sweating condition.

 To make matters even more complex, sometimes doctors will prescribe anxiety medication when you present with excessive sweating as a symptom.
 But anxiety medication is also one of the most common causes of secondary generalized hyperhidrosis.

-Please note: The relationship between hyperhidrosis and anxiety is nuanced.
-However, there are several different studies that show presenting with excessive sweating can lead to increased anxiety.
-It’s important to remember that if you’re suffering from excessive sweating that you’re (1) not alone and (2) there are several different effective hyperhidrosis treatments available that can improve your quality of life.
+The relationship between hyperhidrosis and anxiety is nuanced.
+However, there are several different studies that show excessive sweating can lead to increased anxiety.
+If you’re suffering from excessive sweating, it’s important to remember that (1) you’re not alone and (2) there are several different effective hyperhidrosis treatments available that can improve your quality of life.

-Menopausal women may experience hot flashes at any time of day — not just at night.
-They can go through one or two hot flashes or up to 20 in a 24 hour period.
+Menopausal women may experience hot flashes at any time of the day — not just at night.
+They can go through one or two hot flashes or up to 20 in a 24-hour period.

-A hot flash generally lasts 1-5 minutes (but that range isn’t written in stone).
+A hot flash generally lasts 1 to 5 minutes (but that range isn’t written in stone).

 Unfortunately, there’s no proven way to treat the sweating brought on by menopause.
 But there are ways to manage it.
 You can wear lighter clothing (so when your body warms up due to a hot flash it’s less of an issue) — or if your hot flashes mostly result in night sweats, then you can buy cooling sheets and a pillow.

-You can also use hyperhidrosis antiperspirant in key areas such as your underarms, back, and hands.
+You can also use a hyperhidrosis antiperspirant in key areas, such as your underarms, back, and hands.
 But keep in mind that with the hormonal changes brought on by menopause, you may sweat all over your body or in different areas each time.

 How to Treat Your Sweating Problem

-In this post, we’ve looked at 4 reasons why you may be sweating while sitting down or otherwise being inactive.
-But the truth is there are dozens of potential reasons that could be causing you to sweat uncontrollably.
+In this post, we’ve looked at 6 reasons why you may be sweating while sitting down or otherwise being inactive.
+But the truth is, there are dozens of potential reasons that could be causing you to sweat uncontrollably.